Story: Otago region

 Gold in them thar hills

-In 2008 the only substantial gold-mining enterprise in Otago was the opencast Macraes mine outside Palmerston.
-Between 1990 and 2004 1.8 million ounces (about 50 tonnes) of gold was mined there – by comparison, the peak annual volume in 1863, at the height of the gold rush, was 601,000 ounces.
-Production in 2004 was 184,000 ounces (around 5,000 kilograms).
+In the 2010s New Zealand's largest gold-mining enterprise was the opencast Macraes mine outside Palmerston.
+Between 2009 and 2013, 939,000 ounces of gold was mined there – by comparison, the peak annual volume in 1863, at the height of the gold rush, was 601,000 ounces.
+Production in 2013 was 198,000 ounces (around 5,600 kilograms).
 Macraes is owned by OceanaGold, a Melbourne-based company that also owns mines in Reefton on the West Coast, and in the Philippines.

 After the Second World War the province was shaped by big projects – electric power stations on the Waitaki and Clutha rivers, and a container terminal at Port Chalmers.
 More recent projects faced opponents concerned about harm to the environment.